-1. Understand major events that shaped current U.S. fuel/fire management policy.
+1. Understand major events that shaped current US fuel and fire management policy.

-2. Identify large fire events in Central Oregon and be able to discuss vegetation treatment options that would mitigate future fire behavior
+2. Identify large fire events in Central Oregon and discuss vegetation treatment options that would mitigate future fire behavior.

-3. Understand and be able to discuss BD/KV laws (acts), The NFP (1995-2015), Prescribed Fire Policy, Healthy Forest Initiative, and the Healthy Forest Restoration Act and stewardship program
+3. Understand and be able to discuss BD/KV laws, the NFP, prescribed fire policy, Healthy Forest initiative, and the Healthy Forest Restoration Act and stewardship program.

-4. Apply technical knowledge to measure and calculate surface fuel loading utilizing Planar Intersect sampling method.
+4. Measure and calculate surface fuel loading utilizing planar intersect sampling method.

-5. Identify the Fire Behavior Fuel models and utilize photo series to predict fuel load.
+5. Identify the fire behavior fuel models and use photo series to predict fuel load.

-6. Utilize fuel and fire behavior models to predict fire behavior based on treatment options, (BEHAVE PLUS)
+6. Use fuel and fire behavior models to predict fire behavior based on treatment options.

-7. Be able to discuss Central Oregon fire ecology both past and present, fire regime condition class and historic fire regimes.
+7. Discuss Central Oregon fire ecology both past and present fire regime condition class and historic fire regimes.

-9. Be able to apply weather information and remote weather sensing information to prescribed fire project development.
+9. Apply weather information and remote weather sensing information to prescribed fire project development.

-10. Understand the interdisciplinary team process, the National Environmental Policy Act, a Decision Notice, Finding of No Significant Impact notice, and forest standards and guides as they apply to project development
+10. Apply the following to project development: interdisciplinary team process, the National Environmental Policy Act, a decision notice, finding of no significant impact notice, and forest standards and guides.

-11. Have the ability to write a fuel treatment plan, a prescribed fire plan and conduct an operation briefing.
+11. Write a fuel treatment plan and a prescribed fire plan and conduct an operation briefing.